MultiSafepay/openapi/docs/get-template.md

     - description: |
         Describe the parameter on multiple lines.
       in: path/query
-      name: Choose a name
+      name: Specify the name.
       required: true/false
       schema:
-        type: Choose a type
+        type: Specify the type.
   responses:
     '200':
       content: